 Loreta Valiulienė told the authorities that she had been attacked by her partner.
-However, the public prosecutor repeatedly failed to investigate properly, until the case became time-barred and the partner never faced justice.
-The European court ruled that these failures had violated Ms Valiulienė’s basic rights.
+However, the public prosecutor repeatedly failed to investigate properly, until the case became time barred and the partner never faced justice.
+The European court ruled that these failures had violated Loreta's rights.
 A series of reforms were carried out to combat domestic violence in Lithuania.

 For decades, Cypriot law criminalised homosexual relationships between men.
 Alecos Modinos suffered from strain, apprehension and fear of prosecution due to his relationship with another man.
-The European court ruled that the criminalisation of Alecos’ sexuality violated his basic rights to a private life.
-In 1998, Cyprus decriminalised homosexual relationships.
+The European court ruled that the criminalisation of Alecos’s sexuality violated his basic rights to a private life.
+In 1998, Cyprus decriminalised gay relationships.

 Man persecuted for his sexuality wins landmark judgment – transforming the law in Northern Ireland and beyond

-Since the age of 14, Jeffrey Dudgeon experienced fear, suffering, and psychological distress because his sexuality was regarded as a crime.
-His house was raided by police and he was interrogated for hours.
-In a test case, the European court ruled that law violated the right to private life.
-In 1982, Northern Ireland legalised homosexual relationships – followed by many other European countries.
+Since the age of 14, Jeffrey Dudgeon experienced fear and psychological distress because his sexuality was seen as a crime.
+His house was raided by police, and he was interrogated for hours.
+In a test case, the European court ruled that the law violated the right to private life.
+In 1982, Northern Ireland legalised gay relationships – followed by many other European countries.

 Bruised and beaten, Angelica Bălșan suffered eight assaults from her husband and sustained injuries that required up to ten days of medical care.
-She made many complaints to the authorities, but they took no proper steps to protect her.
-The European court held that Ms Bălșan had been inadequately protected against the abuse – leading to ongoing reforms to combat domestic violence in Romania.
+She complained to the authorities, but they took no proper steps to protect her.
+The European court held that Angelica had been inadequately protected against the abuse – leading to ongoing reforms to combat domestic violence in Romania.

 All of the Roma inhabitants of a village had their houses burnt down by other locals.
 The authorities were warned, but refused to intervene.
 After the attack, the authorities did not investigate properly and the courts failed to give the victims a fair trial.
-Their application to Strasbourg led to compensation and local programmes to combat discrimination and exclusion.
+Their application to the European court led to compensation and local programmes to combat discrimination and exclusion.

 When João Salgueiro da Silva Mouta got divorced, the Court of Appeal granted his wife custody of their daughter.
-A decisive reason was the fact that Mr Salgueiro da Silva Mouta was gay.
-The Strasbourg court ruled that this had been discriminatory, and without proper justification – leading to a change in Portuguese court practices.
+A decisive reason was the fact that João was gay.
+The European court ruled that this had been discriminatory, and without proper justification – leading to a change in Portuguese court practices.

 Horst Zaunegger had a daughter and separated from the child’s mother.
 German law limited his chances to obtain joint custody, because he and the mother had never been married.
-After he won his case in Strasbourg, the law was changed to give fathers such as Mr Zaunegger more rights.
+After he won his case at the European court, the law was changed to give fathers like Horst more rights.

 Iakovos Thlimmenos was a Jehovah’s Witness.
-He refused to do military service on religious grounds, and was sentenced to four years’ imprisonment.
+He refused to do military service on religious grounds and was sentenced to four years’ imprisonment.
 Upon his release, he was also prevented from working as an accountant.
-The Strasbourg court ruled that this had been unreasonable and unjustified - amounting to discrimination based on religion.
+The European court ruled that this had been unreasonable and unjustified - amounting to discrimination based on religion.
 Laws were changed as a result.

 Under Austrian law, custody of a child born out of marriage was automatically given to the mother, with few exceptions.
 Meanwhile, custody of children born within marriage was decided according to the child’s best interests.
-At the Strasbourg court, Mr Sporer successfully argued that this was unfair – leading to a change in Austrian law.
+At the European court, Gerald Sporer successfully argued that this was unfair – leading to a change in the law.

 One night in the village of Gánovce-Filice, Roma villagers were beaten with baseball bats and iron bars by other locals.
-The Strasbourg court ruled that the authorities failed to properly investigate, or punish those responsible.
-The case was re-opened and legal changes were made to help the authorities’ tackle racist crimes.
+The European court ruled that the authorities failed to properly investigate or punish those responsible.
+The case was re-opened, and legal changes were made to help the authorities tackle racist crimes.